jacklawrencecmg/TradeAnalyzer/PLAYER_VALUES_SYSTEM.md

 ## Fallback System

-If KTC API is unavailable, the system falls back to:
+If Fantasy Draft Pros API is unavailable, the system falls back to:
 1. Cached values (if available and < 24 hours old)
 2. Position-based estimates using base values and multipliers
 3. Age/experience adjustments for additional context